Submission for the Future Fashion folio for Costume-Con 39 will begin in April 2020.

 You may submit as many designs as you like, but they must be received by September 13, 2020 by midnight.

 All designs must be ORIGINAL IDEAS.
 Designs are judged only on the design, not the quality of the drawing.
 You can draw your designs on a traced croqui figure or have someone else draw it for you, but the design must be original.
 Please give credit to anyone who helps you.
-Need croquis (figures to draw on)?
-Try these sites:
+If you need figures to draw on, try these sites:

 Designs should be black and white unshaded line drawings.
-You may also, and we encourage you to, submit designs in color, but we require a black and white line art copy of your design for reproduction in the Fashion Folio.
+You may also submit a separate drawing of the design in color, but we require a black and white line art copy of your design for reproduction in the Fashion Folio.
 Please make sure your drawings are neat, and will reproduce well.
-This includes electronic format drawings.
-If you do send us hard copy color versions DO NOT use anything that requires spray fixatives or that may smear, smudge, stick or flake off on other people’s drawings.

 Please pick a distinctive short design name for each design (eg. Moonmaiden) that you will use consistently for labelling purposes.